William C. Shiel Jr., MD, FACP, FACR

 The controversy of bone density testing in patients already taking osteoporosis medication

-The American Medical Association and other reputable medical organizations recommend that repeat bone density testing (DXA scans) not be done for monitoring osteoporosis treatment or prevention on a routine basis; it is scientifically premature to measure bone density as a way of monitoring the effects of treatment.
-Doctors simply do not know how to use repeated bone density measurements during therapy.
+The American Medical Association and other reputable medical organizations recommend that repeat bone density testing (DXA scans) not be done for monitoring osteoporosis treatment or prevention on a routine basis.
+It is sometimes difficult to know just how to use repeated bone density measurements during therapy.
 Here are a few of the most important reasons:

 - The real purpose of osteoporosis treatment is to decrease future bone fractures.
 There is no good correlation between increases in bone density with decreases in fracture risks with treatment.
 For example, alendronate has been shown to decrease fracture risk by 50% but only to increase bone density by a few percent.
 In fact, most of the fracture reduction with raloxifene is not explained by raloxifene's effects on bone mineral density.